 #2 Have a fresh outlook

 Teaching offers you the opportunity to start fresh every day.
 Even if you had a bad day, perhaps a lesson went badly or your students misbehaved, you can still start with a fresh outlook.
-Act friendly; smile, joke, and at times make light, supportive gestures to your students.
+Act friendly, greet your students at the door, smile, start your morning with a joke, and at times make light, supportive gestures to your students.
 Every day is truly a new day.

 #3 Don’t give up